-The Weinberger Procedure cures acute, sub-acute and chronic cough after a simple diagnosis and treatment via YouTube - everywhere in the world.
+The Weinberger Procedure can cure chronic cough (diagnosed as habit cough) by watching a documentary on YouTube - everywhere in the world.
 There is no medicine & no cost.
 The Weinberger Procedure is peer reviewed and published numerous times since 1991.

 Note: This paper is about "Over The Counter" [OTC] medications.
 Fully referenced document is located at an offsite link called ResearchGate: HERE